 Why do bunnies get all the attention at Easter?
-After all, chickens are the ones that make the Easter eggs.
-Your child will enjoy creating this chicken that will make a fun Easter decoration.
-It's also a great way to honor the chicken.
+After all, chickens are the ones that actually make the Easter eggs.
+Not only will your child will enjoy creating this chicken, it'll also make a fun Easter decoration once it's finished.
+What's more, this craft is a great way to honor the chicken!

 What You Do:

 - To make this a long lasting craft, we suggest blowing out the contents of the egg.
 First, have your child put the egg in an empty egg carton.

 - Help her open the two-inch safety pin and poke a tiny hole in the top of the egg.

 - Flip the egg over and make a hole in the other side.

 - Have your child take the straightened paper clip and stick it inside one of the holes.

 - Ask your child to wiggle the paper clip around to break up the egg yolk.
 Tell her she is making a scrambled egg inside the shell to make the contents of the egg easier to blow out.

 - Have her clean the outside of the egg.